ThomasChakif/simulated-bank/README.md

 -all new loan terms are 36 months, or 3 years for simplicity.
 Minimum payments are calculated (in a simple manner) as (loan payment/months left) / interest rate

 -loans MUST be attached to an account (can be any kind).
-A custoemr cannot have a loan without owning an account to attach it to
+A customer cannot have a loan without owning an account to attach it to

 -loans have a status: Not Paid Off/Open if the loan amount > 0 and Paid Off/Closed if the loan amount < 0